Artanidos/PythonAndroidBook/parts/preface.md

 #Preface
 ##Copyright
-**Develop Cross Platform GUI Applications using Python, Qt and PyQt5**
+**Develop Android Applications using Python, Qt and PyQt5**
-by Olaf Japp
+by Olaf Art Ananda
-(C) Copyright 2019 Olaf Japp.
+(C) Copyright 2020 Olaf Art Ananda.
 All rights reserved.
 ##Motivation

 After coding for over 30 years now, I came from C, Assembler, Clipper, Powerbuilder, Java, C#, Objetive-C, C++ to Python.
 And guess what...